What is Estrogen Dominance?

-- Ashwagandha has the ability to improve thyroid and hormone function and reduces inflammation.
+- Ashwagandha is an aptogenic herb that has the ability to improve various hormonal issues and reduce inflammation.

 - Supplement with Calcium D-Glucarate.
 The recommended dosage is 400–600 mg per day, taken in divided doses, but those with cancer can take 1000-2000 mg per day, taken in divided doses.
 Calcium Glucarate facilitates the removal of estrogen and other toxins from the body, and improves estrogen by-product formation so it may help with prostate conditions, PMS and other hormonal imbalances.
 Women with estrogen-dependent tumors (and men with prostate cancer) may benefit from taking glucarate since it can reduce total estrogen load and improve estrogen metabolite ratios.
 Animal studies suggest that calcium glucarate not only reduces cancer risk, but may also prevent tumor growth in the skin, breast, liver, colon and lung.